-We got the framework of the house up, and moved into it in October.
+We got the framework of the house up and moved into it in October.
 Then we worked on it from the inside.
-It took a lot of wood that first winter to keep the place warm.
+It took a lot of wood that the first winter to keep the place warm.

 Carl also bought a team of horses from Len Waite and towed them across from the fish plant, in a scow behind the boat.

 At Joseph's Point, Carl continued to raise mink and also did commercial fishing and some trapping.

 In the winter of 1951, we bought a used Bombardier, so we would be able to cross the Lake.
 We had to leave our truck at Harry Husak's, winter and summer at first, and travel the seventeen miles across by "bug" in winter and by boat in summer.

 In the spring and fall, we had to get two or three months' supply of groceries, etc., because we never knew how long break-up or freeze-up would take.

 It was always a welcome change to get out to Big River or Prince Albert for supplies.
 However, the trip was less than favourable.
 In summer, we crossed the Lake by boat to the South End, where our Mercury half-ton awaited us.
 Then, if we were lucky, we made the trip without mishap.
 But, if it had rained in the past two weeks, we could be sure of getting stuck at least once.
 There were nights spent in mudholes!
 Coming home presented another problem.
 If it was not blowing we were able to cross the Lake.
 After crossing, we faced the task of unloading the boat after a very long day.

 In winter, we drove about three miles on the Lake, where Carl had ploughed a road.
 In the East Bay, we took the loggers' ice road past Smoothstone Lake to Big River.